-- proposed location, any constraints associated with the location, and the activities that will take place during construction and operation, especially those activities that are likely to produce environmental impacts.
+- This section should provide the reader with a clear understanding of the scale and type of tourism project, its proposed location, any constraints associated with the location, and the activities that will take place during construction and operation, especially those activities that are likely to produce environmental impacts.
 The project description provides a foundation for the impact assessment (section 8). - 'Project footprint' is the land and/or ocean area occupied by project buildings, facilities, infrastructure or activities.
 It will be particularly important to show that careful consideration has been given to the siting of buildings, infrastructure and activities in order to minimise impacts (e.g. coastal erosion) and to avoid damage or disruption to tourism operations during extreme weather events.
 It is also important to assess if the environment has the capacity to support the planned tourism development and the increase in visitor numbers. - 'Area of influence' is the area affected by a development project, which is beyond the project footprint.
-It may be upstream and/or downstream of the project site and is determined by a tourism project's resource requirements and the nature and magnitude of its impacts. - Maps and diagrams included in the EIA report should ideally be prepared with a GIS and use an appropriate scale, resolution and clarity and should clearly display the project location, the area of land and/or sea required for the project, the siting and layout of tourism buildings and infrastructure, the project's proximity to environmental features (e.g. waterways, villages, settlements, natural and cultural assets, sensitive habitats), project components and their design elements.
-Ideally, spatial data presented in the report should be provided to government as importable GIS shape files.

-- The description of resource requirements for the tourism project should include an estimate of public utility requirements (e.g. energy, water), and any source limitations or competition for resources that may occur with other projects or the local community. - The analysis of alternatives should not only include the 'no development' alternative but should also consider alternative options that help to minimise environmental impacts or that address environmental hazards.
+It may be upstream and/or downstream of the project site and is determined by a tourism project's resource requirements and the nature and magnitude of its impacts. - Maps and diagrams included in the EIA report should ideally be prepared using GIS at an appropriate scale, resolution and clarity that clearly display the project location, the area of land and/or sea required for the project, the siting and layout of tourism buildings and infrastructure, the project's proximity to environmental features (e.g. waterways, villages, settlements, natural and cultural assets, sensitive habitats), project components and their design elements.
+Ideally, spatial data presented in the report should be provided to government as importable GIS shape files to enable officials to make their own assessments and to support information gathering for the region. - The description of resource requirements for the tourism project should include an estimate of public utility requirements (e.g. energy, water), and any source limitations or competition for resources that may occur with other projects or the local community. - The analysis of alternatives should not only include the 'no development' alternative but should also consider alternative options that help to minimise environmental impacts or that address environmental hazards.
+This may include outcomes of early consultation with customary landowners for site selection or reference to regional SEAs for appropriate land use.